 B. Ed., York University, OCT

 Mrs. Hudson – no, she didn't have to change her name - has taught for the Toronto Board of Education for the past 35 years.
-In addition to her degrees, her qualifications include Specialist in Primary Education, Library, Drama, ESL, Special Education, and Junior Education.
 She has presented workshops for teacher training at OISE.
-She joined the Hudson team 4 years ago and has taught in the Grade One classroom as well as serving as the school's beloved librarian and story teller extraordinaire!
-Mrs. Hudson enjoys gardening and shares her interest in chess with Hudson's Chess Club for students in grades 1 to 8.
+She joined the Hudson team in 2010 and has taught in the Grade One classroom as well as serving as the school's beloved librarian and storyteller extraordinaire!
+Mrs. Hudson enjoys gardening and shares her love of reading, as well as her interest in chess with Hudson's Chess Club for students in grades 1 to 8.

 B.A., Acadia University